A Better Way to See What the Exam Cannot Show

 Dental X-rays in Dallas TX help dentists find problems that cannot be detected during a visual exam alone.
 Cavities between teeth, bone loss around roots, infections, and developing wisdom teeth often stay hidden until imaging reveals them.
 Digital dental imaging helps dentists catch these issues earlier, which often means treatment can stay simpler and less invasive.

 At Randall Dentistry, Dr. Drew Randall, TX License #19682, uses diagnostic imaging as part of a preventive approach to long term oral health.
-With more than four decades of experience restoring damaged teeth and stabilizing complex bites, he evaluates X-rays alongside clinical exams to understand how teeth, bone, and bite function together.
+With more than four decades of general dentistry experience restoring damaged teeth and stabilizing complex bites, he evaluates X-rays alongside clinical exams to understand how teeth, bone, and bite function together.
 Patients from Highland Park, University Park, Preston Center, and nearby Dallas neighborhoods appreciate a careful explanation of what the images show and how those findings guide treatment decisions.

 Why Dental X-Rays Matter